ckwalsh/signedsource/packages/eslint/README.md

-# @ckwalsh/signedsource-eslint-plugine
+# @ckwalsh/signedsource-eslint-plugin

-ESLint plugin for ensuring generated files signed by the [@ckwalsh/signedsource](../lib#readme) library.
+ESLint plugin for ensuring that generated files haven't been tampered with.

 ## Installation